We Treat Recurring Abdominal Pain Without Surgery or Drugs

 Finally, we work with you to improve your function and tolerance for physical activity with the goal of returning you to a pain-free, active and productive lifestyle.
 To that end, we educate you in a lifelong preventive and restorative exercise program to improve flexibility, strength and endurance.
 We are glad to work hand in hand with your physician or other provider during therapy or as part of follow-up to keep you on the life path you envision.

 Too often, this sends patients into a repeating cycle of adhesions-surgery-adhesions, with no end in sight.
-This problem has been highlighted in several studies, including one in Lancet: the British Journal of Surgery (Ellis et al)2, which noted that over a third of all surgery cases were readmitted to the hospital two or more times (mean) to repair adhesions in the 10 years after surgery.
+This problem has been highlighted in several studies, including one published in Lancet, which noted that over a third of all surgery cases were readmitted to the hospital two or more times (mean) to repair adhesions in the 10 years after surgery.
+(Ellis et al., 1999)